 Adding a dehumidifier to your heating and air conditioning system

-Not only will a dehumidifier help control the negative health effects of airborne mold and other allergens, it will also help to improve the efficiency of your air conditioning system.
+Not only will a dehumidifier help control the negative health effects of airborne mold and other allergens, but it will also help to improve the efficiency of your air conditioning system.
 Since humid air tends to hold on to heat more than dry air, your AC has to work that much harder to cool it.

 A whole-home dehumidifier can be easily installed to work with existing heating and air conditioning systems.
 It will remove some of the air’s moisture as it circulates through the ducts.
 Unlike portable dehumidifiers, these will work to improve the air for the entire home, and never need to be emptied the way some smaller units do.